 New Zealanders in Russia are advised to keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
 We recommend following any instructions issued by the local authorities and exercising a high degree of vigilance in public places.

-Racist attacks by skinhead or ultra-nationalist groups do occur in Russia.
-People who are non-European in appearance are more likely to be targeted, including in Moscow and St Petersburg.
+Racially motivated attacks do occur in Russia.
+People who are non-European in appearance, particularly people of Asian or African descent, are more likely to be targeted, including in Moscow and St Petersburg.